-The MD&A is a narrative explanation, through the eyes of the management of Critical Elements, of how the Corporation performed during the three-month period ended November 30, 2024, and of the Corporation's financial condition and future prospects.
-This discussion and analysis complements the unaudited condensed interim financial statements for the three-month period ended November 30, 2024 but does not form part of them.
+The MD&A is a narrative explanation, through the eyes of the management of Critical Elements, of how the Corporation performed during the three- and nine-month periods ended May 31, 2025 and 2024, and of the Corporation's financial condition and future prospects.
+This discussion and analysis complements the unaudited condensed interim financial statements for the period ended May 31, 2025.